 - You may become a sheriff or judge.

 - You could work as a specialist legal adviser for a private company or local or central government.

-There are around 460 Advocates practising in Scotland.
 Other members of the Faculty of Advocates include judges, sheriffs and a small number working in industry, commerce or central or local government.
 Some Advocates specialise in a particular field, but in Scotland most of them do a broad range of work.

 The following organisations may be able to provide further information.

 Please help us improve Planit by rating this article.